bai-wenchao/bai-wenchao/README.md

 - 👋 Hi, I’m @bai-wenchao
-- 👀 I’m interested in philosophy in the Spring and Autumn Period, especially Taoism
+- 👀 I’m interested in graph algorithms and software development based on Rust
-- 🌱 I’m currently learning Chuang Tzu
+- 🌱 I’m currently working towards Ph.D degree in Computer Science
-- 💞️ I’m looking to collaborate on graph algorithm and applications
+- 💞️ I’m looking to collaborate on contests of Codeforces
 - 📫 How to reach me: wenchao.bai.chn at gmail.com

 <!---